Mitrovica, Kosovo: Ethnic groups

-Mitrovica is characterized with a large ethnic diversity, dominated by Albanians and followed by Serbs, Bosniaks, Turks, Roma and other ethnic groups.
-In south municipality of Mitrovica, Albanians make 96.65% of the total population, while other ethnic groups are Roma, Turks, Bosniaks and others.
-According to 2011 census, only 14 Serbs live in south Mitrovica municipality.
+Mitrovica as a whole is characterized with a large ethnic diversity, dominated by Albanians and followed by Serbs, Ashkali, Bosniaks, Roma, Turks, and other ethnic groups.
+In 2024 census conducted by Kosovo Agency of Statistics, in both municipalities of Mitrovica live 72,662 inhabitants.

-Since North Mitrovica did not participate in population census conducted in April, 2011, the data is taken from the update 2008–2009 by Kosovo Agency of Statistics which is considered as official by Kosovo government.
-However, other different institutions have done other estimates that came up with different data.
+According to 2024 census, in south municipality of Mitrovica, of 64,742 inhabitants Albanians made 96.8%, while other ethnic groups were Ashkali, Roma, Bosniaks Turks, Egyptians, Serbs, Gorani and others.
+Only 18 Serbs lived in south Mitrovica municipality in 2024.

-In North Mitrovica, according to the Update 2009, conducted by Kosovo Agency of Statistics, Serbs and other ethnic groups make up 92.97% or 11,459 inhabitants, while 7.03% or 867 were Albanians.
+Based on the evaluation of the population in the four Serb-majority municipalities of North Kosovo, North of Mitrovica in 2024 had 7,920 inhabitants, of which, 5,594 were Serbian, 1,489 were Albanian, 360 Bosniaks, 104 Gorani, 85 Turks, 29 Ashkali, 1 Roma, and 221 others.

 Religion

 The main religious group is Muslim.
 Small numbers of Serbian Orthodox and Roman Catholics exist in the city.
 Albanians, Bosniaks, Turks, Roma and other smaller ethnic groups are mainly Muslim.

 In the results of 2011 census, 71,422 people or 99.32% of total population of southern municipality of Mitrovica, were Muslims.
 Orthodox Christians comprised 11 or 0.02% of total population of municipality, while Catholics comprised 42 or 0.06%.

 As North Mitrovica municipality was not covered by population estimation in 2011 by Kosovo Agency of Statistics, there are no official data on religion.